Ryan-B1yth/be-mindful/README.md

   - An easy to read typeface Barlow is used throughout the site following a calm motif.
 Dancing Script was used for the logo so that it would stand out against the reast of the site.

 - Imagery
-  - Colourful, vibrant images depicting various scenes to elicit calm feelings in the user.
+  - Colourful, vibrant images contrasting a white background to elicit calm feelings in the user.

 - Wireframes
   - Home page